Guides

 • Add CS Baseline Tags

-1. If the user selects Add Custom Tag, then in the New Tag dialog box, in the Set Key box, type the key.
-Then select one of the following options to add a value, then click Save.
+In the Set Key box, type the key.
+Then select one of the following options to add a value, then select Save.

 • Start With